Helbling-Technik/orbit.maze/readme.md

         self.logger.record(f"rollout/ep_term_{keyword}", safe_mean(values))
 ```

-to make sure you can view the partial rewards on TensorBoard
+to make sure you can view the partial rewards on TensorBoard.
+As the naming comes from the sb3 wrapper, with the merge from the isaac_lab relese 1.4 the naming works with an underscore
+'_'.
+'Episode Termination' -->  'Episode_Termination' and 'Episode Reward' --> 'Episode_Reward'

 ### Project Template